Travel insurance for South Africa

 Safety risks are something to consider

-From petty theft to road hijacks and hazards, South Africa comes with its own set of risks.
-Insurance can help protect you from the costs that might come with these safety issues.
+From petty theft to road hijacks and hazards, insurance can help protect you from the costs that might come with these safety issues.

 Do I need travel insurance for South Africa?

-Seeing the ‘big five’ roam the savannah is on many people’s bucket list.
 South Africa has an enormous expanse of national reserves, including the world-renowned Kruger National Park in the north-east.
-This means you’ve got a great chance to watch lions, leopards, rhinos, elephants, and buffalo in action.
-If you become ill or get injured on a remote safari, travel insurance can help cover emergency medical care and medical evacuation costs.
+This means you’ve got a great chance to watch lions, leopards, rhinos, elephants and buffalo in action.
+But you’ll want to make sure your policy covers cancellations and has enough emergency medical coverage to protect you if you become ill or get injured on a remote safari.

 Surf famous breaks

 South Africa is legendary for its surf, with Jeffreys Bay considered one of the world’s best spots for right-hand breaks.
-Some swells are gentle enough for beginners, while others are wild and dangerous.
-And, while you’d have to be unlucky, there’s the added risk of shark attacks.
-If you’re planning on chasing barrels in South Africa, travel insurance can help protect against injury in case you get wiped out on the water.
+Some swells are gentle enough for beginners, while others are wild and dangerous, which is why it’s important to check if you’ll be covered or if you need extra coverage on your travel insurance.
+This could save your day, especially if you consider the added risk of shark attacks.
+If you’re planning on chasing barrels in South Africa, just make sure your policy can protect against injury in case you get wiped out on the water.

 Dive with sharks

 South Africa is known as the home of great white sharks.
-That means for thrill-seekers looking to get up close and personal with these terrifying creatures, there’s no better place to be.
+That means for thrill-seekers looking to get up close and personal with these terrifying creatures, there’s no better place to be, as long as you’ve got adventure coverage on top of your travel policy.
 Many tour operators offer cage dives in hotspots like Cape Town to get you face-to-fin with the world’s largest predatory fish.
-Just make sure your policy will cover you for shark diving before you dive head first into the cage.
+Just make sure your policy will cover you for shark diving before you dive headfirst into the cage.

 Enjoy regional wine